denoland/manual/examples/os_signals.md

 > This program makes use of an unstable Deno feature.
 Learn more about
 > [unstable features](../runtime/stability.md).

+> ⚠️ Handling OS signals is currently not available on Windows.

 ## Concepts

 - Use the `--unstable` flag to access new or unstable features in Deno.